 At its core, a screen tent is just a tent: It offers shelter, so you need a way to enter the tent to protect yourself from insects and the elements.
-Whether you choose two flaps with magnetic closures or one zippered panel, how a screen tent opens and closes should be a consideration.
+Whether you choose two flaps with magnetic closures or one zippered panel, how a screen tent opens and closes should be considered.

 The easiest entryways to navigate are those with magnetic closures, but they’re often the least insect-proof and weatherproof.
 Zippered entries can be difficult to manipulate one-handed, but they do help to ensure unwanted pests aren’t able to pass through to steal food or leave a mess.
 Regardless of the entryway style, many screen tents feature convenient tiebacks to hold the screen open when you want to pass through freely.

-Most screen tents aren’t for sleeping as much as they’re for relaxing, dining, and other activities requiring plenty of headroom.
+Most screen tents aren’t for sleeping as much as for relaxing, dining, and other activities requiring plenty of headroom.
 For that reason, most options offer comfortably tall openings, so the height of the entryway is rarely an issue.

 For portable screen tents, being lightweight and being compact are two essential characteristics.
 As mentioned earlier, some screen tents can be packed down to the size of a large duffel bag—a real benefit for car camping and other scenarios with limited space.

-As far as weight, look for a screen tent that weighs enough to remain safely grounded in a breeze but not so heavy that one person can’t carry it.
+As far as weight, look for a screen tent that weighs enough to remain safely grounded in a breeze but is not so heavy that one person can’t carry it.
 The sweet spot might be around 40 to 50 pounds.
 Lightweight models are great for transport; just be sure to invest in spikes if they aren’t included with the tent.

 There are plenty of additional features or add-ons that can make a screen tent even more enjoyable.
 Many tents feature solid panels that lower to offer shade or privacy, providing more flexibility on where to set it up.
 Also, overhanging roof flaps and outward extending bottom flaps allow rain to drip off and away from the tent.